nackjicholson/aiosql/docs/source/getting-started.rst

 substitute for ``:username``.

-You can call the ``get_user_blogs`` function with plain arguments or keyword arguments with the name of the subsitution variable.
+You can call the ``get_user_blogs`` function with plain arguments or keyword arguments with the name of the substitution variable.

-If a parameter list is explicitely declared, here ``(username)`` it is checked statically and enforced dynamically by required named parameters.
+If a parameter list is explicitly declared, here ``(username)`` it is checked statically and enforced dynamically by required named parameters.

 .. code:: python